·

 marios bohemian cigar store in north beach with green awnwing and street sigh

-Mario’s Bohemian Cigar Store is in the heart of North Beach
+Mario’s Bohemian Cigar Store in North Beach serves amazing panninis

 New York has Little Italy; San Francisco has North Beach, a lively red-sauce-and-garlic-scented neighborhood with Italian flags painted on lampposts and streets dotted with trattorias, espresso bars, pizza joints, and cultural landmarks.

-Foodies line up the award winning pies at Tony’s Pizza Napoletana, and Caffe Trieste is a quintessential old-school hangout where Beat poets once congregated.
-For a panini that will change your life, drop by Mario’s Bohemian Cigar Store.
+You can certainly go it alone too, and try the award winning pies at Tony’s Pizza Napoletana, and grab coffee at Caffe Trieste, a quintessential old-school hangout where Beat poets once congregated.

 Tosca is a longtime favorite of mine, especially for famiglia-style dinners beneath its frescoed walls.
 Don’t skip the meatballs.
 Chef’s kiss!